superkabuki/Caleb/shortbit/README.md

 <pre>

-Convert the ShortBit class to rust.
+Convert the ShortBit class to rust. look at short.py and short.go  and mimick the functionality.
 ShortBit takes a string of bytes, converts it to an arbitrarily large integer. it has methods to slice of bits and return them as_int, as_hex etc..
 These methods all take the number of bits to slice off as an arg.

+  1) pass in bytes
+  2) convert bytes to int
+  3) create methods/functions to slice of bits and return them as either a booleaan, bytes,hex int, or string.

 </pre>